madr1c/espressojs/README.md

 ### Creating a new API

-espressojs exposes a constructor function that can be used to create new API objects.
+espressojs exposes a constructor function that can be used to create new API instances.

 ```javascript
 var Espresso = require('espressojs');